angular/material/docs/content/Theming/01_introduction.md

 ## Theming Approach

-Angular Material makes it easy to design an app which follows the Material style guide's suggested design patterns:
+AngularJS Material makes it easy to design an app which follows the Material style guide's suggested design patterns:

 > Limit your selection of colors by choosing three color hues from the primary palette and one accent color
 > from the secondary palette.
 The accent color may or may not need fallback options.

-This concept is central to how Angular Material approaches theming.
+This concept is central to how AngularJS Material approaches theming.

 ## Important Terms